arats-io/zuffy/src/zlog/README.md

 # Configuration

-Configuration options for the logger with default values
+Configuration for the logger with default values

 ```zig
 .{